-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 32 Residential 992 Garner Road East, Ancaster Inventoried; City of Hamilton AEGD Windshield Survey (2021) Anticipated impact Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the north side of the lot (Garner Road East).
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 32 Residential 992 Garner Road East, Ancaster Inventoried; City of Hamilton AEGD Windshield Survey (2021) A major 4-lane arterial road is proposed adjacent to the north side of the lot (Garner Road East).
 Encroachment and property acquisition is expected as a result of the road widening.
-Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
-Therefore, Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network) Encroachment and property acquavoided.
-The road work may cau landscape should be returned to minimal irreversible negative imp of property is acquired and impact property's CHVI using Ontario R possess CHVI and is proposed t is recommended to provide prop The impacts of vibrations may ne assessment to ensure there are the potential for indirect impacts due to vibration is anticipated. resulting mitigation measures sh needed.
+Indirect: Measured from the road corridor, the residence on the subject property is located Alternative 1 (Do nothing) None required.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If property is acquired and impacted, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted, then a CHIA is recommended to provide property-specific mitigation measures.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.